Explore-AI/moving-big-data-predict-airflow/moving_big_data_predict_student_instructions.md

 > ℹ️ &nbsp;**GENERAL NAMING CONVENTION** &nbsp; ℹ️
 >
 > Throughout this predict, unless directly stated, there is an enforced naming convention for AWS services created.
-However, as a means to keep your working environment organised, you may want to adopt a naming convention such as <cohort>-<first three letters of name and surname>-mbd-predict-{service name} (e.g. 2304-DOREXP-mbd-predict-security-group).
+However, as a means to keep your working environment organised, you may want to adopt a naming convention such as {cohort}-{first three letters of name and surname}-mbd-predict-{service name} (e.g. 2304-DOREXP-mbd-predict-security-group).
 We use this convention throughout the solution's implementation.

 #### Security
 As the first step towards building the data pipeline, you are required to set up the necessary security and access permissions.
 You will need to configure the following: